OSGP/Documentation/Domains/Admin/README.md

-##4.1 The open smart grid platform core functions for device management.
+## The open smart grid platform core and admin functions for device management.

-### 4.1.1 Core
+### Core

 The Core component routes messages from domain adapter components to protocol adapter components and vice versa.
 Furthermore, it offers read-only database access for protocol adapter components.